-The American Civil War History Club meets once a month from 3:00 to 4:00 in 2W2.
-Meetings range from discussing battle strategies of the Union and the Confederacy to tours of Forest Lawn Cemetery.
+The American Civil War History Club meets several times throughout the school year in room 2W2.
+Meeting topics range from discussing Civil War battle strategies to tours at Forest Lawn Cemetery.
 For more information, contact Mr. Sam Rizzo ’97 at email@example.com.

 The Anime Club meets once a week at Canisius.
 Students in the club watch Japanese animation movies or TV series.
 Students also attend conventions at local colleges, movie showings at theaters, and workshops at local libraries.
 For more information, contact Mr. John Zachritz at firstname.lastname@example.org.